capytaine/capytaine/docs/developer_manual/code_structure.rst

 The file ``cli.py`` contains an experimental command-line interface.
 The module ``tools.import_export`` contains also some helper functions to interface with Nemoh 2 format.

-..
-[AD18] Ancellin and Dias, *Using the floating body symmetries to speed up the numerical computation of hydrodynamics coefficients with Nemoh*, Proceedings of OMAE2018, to appear.